BetonQuest/BetonQuest/documentation/Learn-Beton/Frequently-Asked-Questions.md

 Starting the random quest must be blocked with a special tag.
 If there is no such tag, the conversation option should appear.
 Create a few quests, each of them started with single `folder` event (they **must** be started by single event!).
 Now add those events to another `folder` event and make it `random:1`.
 At the end of every quest add `delay` which will reset the special blocking tag.
 Now add that `folder` event to the conversation option.
 When the player chooses it he will start one random quest, and the conversation option will become available after defined in `delay` objective time after completing the quest.

-## Each day different quest (same for every player)
+## The same random daily quest for every player

 To do this use something called "[Static event](../../User-Documentation/Reference/#static-events)".
-Using the static event run `folder` event every day at some late hour (for example 4am).
-The `folder` event should be `random:1` and contain several different `setblock` events.
-These events will set some specific block to several different material types (for example dirt, stone, wood, sand etc).
-Now when the player starts the conversation and asks about the daily quest the NPC should check (using `testforblock` condition) which type of block is currently set and give the player different quest, depending on the block type.
+Run a static `folder` event every day at some late hour (for example 4am).
+The `folder` event should be `random:1` and contain several different `globaltag` events.
+These events will set a specific tag.
+Now when the player starts the conversation and asks about the daily quest the NPC should check (using the `globaltag` condition) which tag is currently set and give the player different quests based on that.
+Of course, the static folder event also needs to remove the the current tag before setting a new one.

 ## Make the NPC react randomly